-- Check that the unit is completely and properly installed with ductwork connected. - 2.
-Check that construction debris is removed/filters are clean. - Check that all electrical work is complete and properly terminated. - Check that all electrical connections are tight and that the proper voltage is connected.
+- 1. Check that the unit is completely and properly installed with ductwork connected. - 2.
+Check that all construction debris is removed and filters are clean. - 3.
+Check that all electrical work is complete and properly terminated. - Check that all electrical connections are tight and that the proper voltage is connected.
 Phase imbalance must not exceed 2%. - 5.
 Do not grease ball bearings on the fan shaft and motor before startup.
-They are pre-lubricated. - Check tightness of setscrews in bearings and fan wheel(s).
-If retightening is needed, position the fan wheel(s) per Table 20 on page 31 through Table 25 on page 33.

-Torque set screws per Table 26 and Table 27 on page 33. - Check alignment of fan and motor sheaves and belt tension.
+They are prelubricated. - Check tightness of crews in bearings and fan wheel(s).
+If retightening is needed, position the fan wheel(s) per Table 22 on page 39 through Table 25 on page 40 and Table 26 on page 41 through Table 27 on page 41. - Check alignment of fan and motor sheaves and belt tension.
 Adjust if necessary.
-Check tightness of sheave setscrews and/or capscrews.
-See Figure 75. - Leak test the thermal system to verify connections are tight. - 9.
+Check tightness of sheave setscrews and/or capscrews (refer to page 41). - 8.
+Leak test the thermal system to verify that connections are tight. - 9.
 Check that the condensate drain is trapped. - 10.
 Rotate the shaft by hand to be sure it is free. - 11.
 If multiple fans are supplied with a block off plate and it is installed on one of the fans, make sure to only start the fans without the block off plate.
-Do not start any fan that has the block off plate installed on it. - If multiple fans are supplied with isolation dampers, make sure the isolation dampers are fully open before starting the fans.
+Do not start any fan that has the block off plate installed on it. - 12.
+If multiple fans are supplied with isolation dampers, make sure the isolation dampers are fully open before starting the fans. - 13.
+If applicable, verify installation requirements have been followed for A2L refrigerants.
+See page 57 for guidance.